 “Why do we sail a sailing boat?
 Well, it’s about as close to a basic lifestyle and living with nature that we can get.
 We’re self-sufficient on solar energy and wind power, we make our own fresh water from seawater, we can fish the sea whenever we choose.
 We can travel more remote locations than most dream about, we use wind power to make our way.
 It’s almost a perfect existence… almost, but not quite.
-Family, friends and relationships are unquestionably more important… but so is the perfect love affair with my husband and the time we spend alone.”
-Marie
+Family, friends and relationships are unquestionably more important… but so is the perfect love affair with my husband and the time we spend together alone.”

 We finally got to leave the Mediterranean in 2007 after four years.
 Sänna had already been sailed from England to Croatia under her original identity of Suzeraine by her previous owner, so Dubrovnik became almost our home port for a while.
 Leaving Croatia we headed for Montenegro and Albania, then to Italy.
 From there to Greece and Turkey, spending a long good while in those incredible countries.
-We needed to undertake various modifications to Sänna for long distance sailing and Turkish skills were excellent.
+We needed to undertake many modifications to Sänna for long-distance sailing and Turkish skills were excellent.

 Arriving in Greece we decided to follow the mythical voyage of Odysseus from Ithaca to Troy; the infamous Greek tragedy described by Homer in his Odyssey of Ulysses and the Iliad.
 It was a wonderful cultural experience we shall never forget.